XertroV/tm-mlfeed-race-data/MLFeed.autodoc.md

 ### PlayerCpInfo_V2 -- `PlayerCpInfo_V2@ PlayerCpInfo_V2(MLHook::PendingEvent@ event, uint _spawnIndex)`

+Each's players status in the race, with a focus on CP related info.

 ### PlayerCpInfo_V2 -- `PlayerCpInfo_V2@ PlayerCpInfo_V2(PlayerCpInfo_V2@ _from, int cpOffset)`

+Each's players status in the race, with a focus on CP related info.

 ### RaceDataProxy -- `RaceDataProxy@ RaceDataProxy(HookRaceStatsEventsBase@ h, HookRecordEventsBase@ rh)`